CSC207-UofT/course-project-gitgarden/phase2/specification.md

 - Accept the input
     * Makes the correct variable for the use case classes to use
 - Decline the input
+    * Prompt the user to input again with an error message stating why the input was not accepted